 I needed a portfolio to carry all of my papers and things for work but I didn’t want just a solid colored black one so I decided to make one myself.
 It was surprisingly simple to do and it looks great.
 The pattern was modified from one I saw on Sewspire on Youtube.
+I wanted to show you how to make a portfolio too.
 I did use a specialty product for this project but it is easy to find.
 It is plastic cardboard.
 It is a rigid plastic that you can cut that is often used in handbag making to give a purse a stiff bottom.
 I will put a link in the post for where to get this product.
-I just love this project and I hope you will too but if you would like just a tutorial on how to cover a journal check out this post.
+I just love this portfolio project and I hope you will too but if you would like just a tutorial on how to cover a journal check out this post.

 For this project I decided to head to JOANN Fabric & Craft Stores to actually purchase fabrics instead of raiding my stash.
 But you could head to fabric.com or onlinefabricstore.net to get exactly what you need for your portfolio project.
 This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra cost to you.
 As an Amazon affiliate I earn from qualifying purchases.

 What you will Need: How to Make a Portfolio

 - 2 yds of home decorator weight fabric

 - 2 pieces of plastic card board that measure 9 1/4″ x 11 1/2″.